Car Accident due to Drowsy Driving Attorney in Raleigh, NC

-If you have been injured in a car accident caused by a tired driver, you should talk to a knowledgeable Raleigh car accident attorney about your legal options.
+If you have been injured in an automobile wreck caused by a tired driver, you should talk to a knowledgeable Raleigh car accident attorney about your legal options.
 You may be entitled to seek compensation from the drowsy driver’s auto insurance.

-A drowsy driving accident attorney at Younce, Vtipil & Baznik can help you understand the proper steps to take to recover full compensation for your medical bills and related expenses.
+A drowsy driving accident attorney at Younce, Vtipil, Baznik & Banks can help you understand the proper steps to take to recover full compensation for your medical bills and related expenses.
 We are experienced in handling car accident injury claims involving victims of drowsy driving.
 Call us at (919) 661-9000 to schedule a free consultation with a North Carolina car accident attorney.

 What is Drowsy Driving?

 Drowsy driving affects a person’s ability to safely operate a motor vehicle.
 Drowsy driving causes thousands of car accidents and other motor vehicle accidents each year.

 Drowsiness affects the human brain.
 As a result, a lack of sleep will exhibit physical manifestations in the body.
 When a person is sleep-deprived, his or her ability to focus and respond to changes in traffic conditions are disrupted.
 Drowsy driving affects decision-making skills and slows reaction time, increasing the probability that the driver will be involved in an accident.

 According to the National Highway Transportation Safety Administration, tired drivers who are involved in an accident are twice as likely to make performance errors as drivers who are not sleep-deprived.
 In some cases, a drowsy driver will fall asleep at the wheel.
 The lack of skid marks or attempts to avoid a collision may indicate a driver who has fallen asleep.